healthchecks/healthchecks/templates/docs/http_api.md

 Sends a success or failure signal depending on the exit status included in the URL.
 The exit status is a 0-255 integer.
-SITE_NAME interprets 0 as success, and all other values as failure.
+SITE_NAME interprets 0 as success and all other values as failure.

 **Example**